pnfirm-phuongnguyen/pnfirm-phuongnguyen/README.md

 - 👋 Hi, I’m @pnfirm-phuongnguyen
 - 👀 I’m interested in business, technology and legal
-- 🌱 I’m currently learning coding , programing with Python languages
+- 🌱 I’m currently learning coding , programing with Python , C ++, GO , HASKELL, RUST
 - 💞️ I’m looking to collaborate on Github and my website
 - 📫 How to reach me , email me at dieuphuong@pnfirm.com